 Curiously, Sir Ridley Scott implicitly sympathized with Cronenberg and his difficult indie film art journey in the implicit form of embattled Napoleonic officer Armand D’Hubert-played by Keith Carradine-in the allegorical film, THE DUELLISTS (1977).
 Ingmar Bergman also implicitly roasted Cronenberg in the implicit form of Abel Rosenberg-played by David Carradine-in the allegorical film, THE SERPENT’S EGG (1977).
-As for Cronenberg, he teamed up again with Carolyn Zeifman-production assistant on RABID-gritted his teeth, swallowed his idiosyncratic indie film art pride and accepted a mainstream Hollywood film art project in Alberta as a way to hone his craft, continue to implicitly battle New Hollywood, reply to Kubrick and ominously anticipate twilit crimes of the future once again in the allegorical film, FAST COMPANY (1978).
+As for Cronenberg, he teamed up again with Carolyn Zeifman-production assistant on RABID-gritted his teeth, swallowed his idiosyncratic indie film art pride and accepted a mainstream Hollywood film art project in Alberta as a way to hone his craft, continue to implicitly battle New Hollywood, reply to Kubrick and HOLLYWOOD BOULEVARD and ominously anticipate twilit crimes of the future once again in the allegorical film, FAST COMPANY (1979).

 ‘What do you want to be, a movie star?’